vsnits/SimplyCode/Libraries/Colourr/README.md

 # Colourr
- Simple library to deal with colors
+ Small library to deal with colors

 # Guide
  A list of functions: